 They stare at each other for a moment, and it’s finally Granny who backs down.
 How could I have missed that?
 Of course the wretched child must go to school…

 She yawns.
-This book is so boring, it must be extremely useful – if you plan on becoming an angler that is!
-She tries to concentrate on her book, but it’s difficult with all the scary noise from upstairs.
+This book is so boring, it must be extremely useful – if you plan on becoming a football player or something sporty… She tries to concentrate on her book, but it’s difficult with all the scary noise from upstairs.
 What is Granny doing up there?
 It sounds like she’s breaking things, or at least throwing them around!
 She must be terribly angry…

 An eerie silence replaces suddenly the noise and Taïga holds her breath.
 She can hear the stairs creaking, but keeps her eyes glued to the page, starting on the same sentence for the umpteenth time, her heart beating fast.

-Dutifully Taïga follows Granny upstairs, where she changes into her nightgown and struggles to disentangle her hair.
-Granny walks around the bathroom, picking up her discarded clothes and putting them in the hamper, mumbling to herself about the bath toys Mrs. Brown has dug up from some forgotten box in the attic.
+Dutifully Taïga follows Granny upstairs, where she changes into her pajamas and struggles to disentangle her hair.
+Granny walks around the bathroom, picking up the young girl’s discarded clothes and putting them in the hamper, mumbling to herself about the bath toys Mrs. Brown has whipped out of one of the many forgotten boxes in the attic.
 Taïga surveys her out of the corner of her eye.

-‘Mom used to say that… I don’t ever want to become beautiful if it hurts!’
+‘Mom used to say that, but I don’t ever want to become beautiful if it hurts!’

 ‘Mom always made one.’

 ‘One braid in the nape of the neck.’

 ‘Did she now.
 Well, I make two.’

 ‘But I prefer one.
 I think it’s a lot prettier.’

 Granny meets her grandchild’s eyes in the mirror.
 ‘Your mother probably made one because it was faster.
 Two is prettier.
 Hold still now…’